 The number of people with multiple ethnic identities is increasing.
 In 2006, 90 percent of the population identified with only one ethnicity, down from 95 percent in 1991.
-Younger people are far more likely to identify with more than one ethnicity than older people, with 19.7 percent of children under 15 years reported as belonging to two or more ethnic groups in 2006, compared with 3.5 percent of people aged 65 years and over.
-Birth registration data for 2005 shows that 22 percent of babies were identified with more than one ethnicity, compared with 11 percent of mothers.7 Having multiple ethnic identities is most common among Māori: 62 percent of Māori children born in 2005 had more than one ethnicity, compared with 48 percent of Pacific babies and 28 percent each of European and Asian babies.
+Younger people are far more likely to identify with more than one ethnicity than older people, with 19.7 percent of children aged under 15 years reported as belonging to two or more ethnic groups in 2006, compared with 3.5 percent of people aged 65 years and over.
+Birth registration data for 2006 shows that 25 percent of babies were identified with more than one ethnicity, compared with 13 percent of mothers.
+Having multiple ethnic identities is most common among Māori: 65 percent of Māori children born in 2006 had more than one ethnicity, compared with 49 percent of Pacific babies, 31 percent of Asian babies and 30 percent of European babies.